-Lakai shoes recently dropped the Griffin XLK, taking one of their best selling shoe styles and switching the vulcanised outsole for their trademark XLK sole unit.
-The result is a shoe that is a genuine progression over the original giving all the board feel that fans of the Griffin love but with increase impact protection and durability.
+Lakai shoes recently dropped the Griffin XLK, taking one of their best-selling shoe styles and switching the vulcanised outsole for their trademark XLK sole unit.
+The result is a shoe that is a genuine progression over the original giving all the board feel that fans of the Griffin love but with increased impact protection and durability.

 – Hi Nick, how’s it going?
 What have you been up to lately?
 Keeping busy, right?

 Yeah, I have been busy doing lots of fun creative projects and filming for the up-and-coming Isle video.

 – Isle seems to be gathering some decent momentum in the UK, can you tell us about what it is like to build a brand up from nothing?
 Stressful, fun, all the above?

 I enjoy making Isle grow… Split 3 ways with me, Paul Shier and Chris Aylen, we have struck a good balance and healthy division of labour.
 I must also thank our distributors, especially Wesley Morgan at Rock Solid and Josh Stuart at Theories..
 It’s becoming a great extended family.
 And I look forward to the future.